Infertility in women

 - Submucosal fibroids.
 Grow from the uterine wall toward and into the inner lining of the uterus (the endometrium).
 Removal of this type of fibroid is recommended in women whose infertility is otherwise not explained.
 It can be done using a hysteroscope if they are less than 5 cm in size.

 Uterine artery embolization is a less invasive treatment for fibroids.
-This procedure blocks to blood supply to a fibroid, causing it to shrink.
+This procedure blocks blood supply to a fibroid, causing it to shrink.
 However, this treatment is generally not recommended for women seeking future pregnancies.

 Medications to treat infertility can be divided into three main categories:

 - Medications for Ovarian Stimulation.
 These drugs are often used alone as initial treatment to induce ovulation, particularly for women who have medical conditions that cause ovulation problems.
-They may also be also used along with ART to stimulate multiple eggs to grow in the ovaries, a process called superovulation.
+They may also be used along with ART to stimulate multiple eggs to grow in the ovaries, a process called superovulation.
 The main drugs used for ovarian stimulation are clomiphene, FSH, LH, and human menopausal gonadotrophin (hMG, also called menotropin, which is a combination of FSH and LH).

 - Medications for Oocyte Maturation.
 Drugs such as hCG are used during ART to help the ovarian follicles ripen (mature)